jsomdev/portal-test/docs/user-interfaces.md

   }
 };
 const Responsive: NextPage = () => {
-  const isTabletOrDesktop = useTabletAndDesktop(); (); //try not to use the hooks, as they only work client-side and not when return (
+  const isTabletOrDesktop = useTabletAndDesktop();//try not to use the hooks, as they only work client-side and not when return (
     <div>
       {isTabletOrDesktop && <div>Tablet or desktop</div>}